 This contribution introduces a new proposed concept to support DNS-SD based oneM2M device discovery and registration.

 -----------------------Start of change 1-------------------------------------------

-7 Proposed Solutions
+7 Concepts for Service and Platform Discovery

-7.1 Solution: DNS-SD based oneM2M Service Discovery
+7.1 DNS-SD based oneM2M Service Discovery

 7.1.1 Overview

-To enable a oneM2M entity to query and discover available oneM2M SPs and their available services, this solution proposes to leverage DNS-SD[i.2].
-This solution is ideal for the scenario where a oneM2M entity is not aware of the network addresses of available oneM2M nodes in the system, the oneM2M CSEs and AEs hosted upon these nodes, and when applicable, the oneM2M SPs that manages these services.
+To enable a oneM2M entity to query and discover available oneM2M SPs and their available services, this concept proposes to leverage DNS-SD[i.2].
+This concept is ideal for the scenario where a oneM2M entity is not aware of the network addresses of available oneM2M nodes in the system, the oneM2M CSEs and AEs hosted upon these nodes, and when applicable, the oneM2M SPs that manages these services.

-7.1.2 Solution Description
+7.1.2 Conceptual Description

 DNS-SD can be used by a oneM2M entity to find M2M SPs, the oneM2M nodes that they deploy and the CSEs and AEs deployed on these nodes.
 DNS-SD is well-suited for cases when a oneM2M entity is not pre-provisioned with this information and needs to discover it in a more ad-hoc/dynamic fashion.
 For example, an ADN-AE that wants to search for a new type of service.
 In such cases, a oneM2M entity can query a DNS-SD server to discover a particular type of service, the M2M SP that deploys the service and the oneM2M node(s) that host CSE(s) or AE(s) that offer the service.